Beyoncé Posts A Tribute Message To Dancer Stabbed While Voguing To Her Music

 Beyoncé is using her voice to amplify a possible hate crime and send condolences to a slain fan.
-The Renaissance entertainer posted a message on her website honoring O’Shae Sibley, a dancer killed at a gas station in Brooklyn, New York, this past weekend.
+The Renaissance entertainer posted a message on her website honoring O’Shae Sibley, a dancer killed at a gas station in Brooklyn, New York, July 29.
 As details of the investigation into Sibley’s death continue, Queen Bey’s words raise awareness of the videotaped altercation.

 Sibley – a professional dancer and student of the Ailey Extension program – was said to be dancing and voguing to Beyoncé’s Renaissance album at the time.
 He was 28 years old.